evolonix/starter/README.md

 To get started with this project, you need to set up a few things.

+First thing first, search and replace all occurences of `starter` and `Starter` in the codebase with your project name.

 ## Nx Cloud

 To use Nx Cloud, you need to create an account and set up your project.
 Follow these steps: